40 Reflections – #13: 40 days of raw recollections during the Lenten Season

 - Abort the idea of seeing a doctor; a nurse practitioner is fine too.

 - Go to the office; be reminded of your high deductible, which has not been met.

 - Linger outside the “sick” seating area, and avoid touching anything.

 - Prepare to hear “let it run its course” or receive a prescription.

-- Leave doctor’s office.
+- Leave the doctor’s office.

 - Realize you forgot to get a note for school.

-- Return to doctor’s office, attain note, and slip out flu-free.
+- Return to doctor’s office, attain note and slip out flu-free.
 You hope.

 - Call Mom and have her pass you the Penicillin via mail.

 My childhood was a much simpler time.
 We ate clean, organic meals without having to label them as such.
-Exercise was simply going outside and playing.
+The exercise was simply going outside and playing.
 Phones were attached to walls.
 Hose water was quenching and even tastier when made into Tang.
 Finally, my favorite part of growing up was having family down the street if you needed them, or just some of their Penicillin.